 Flash windows

 Both models have a medium-sized, multi-purpose flash window measuring 1cm by 3cm (3 cm2).
 They give precise, easy flashes on most body areas.
-However, it’s a bit tricky to position on the smaller upper-lip and around the jawline.
-So, most models also have a smaller precision window measuring 1.1 cm x 1.65 cm (1.8 cm2).
+However, itโs a bit tricky to position on the smaller upper-lip and around the jawline.
+So, most models also have a smaller precision window measuring 1.1 cm x 1.5 cm (1.5 cm2).
 This is easier to position on smaller, bony or awkward areas.

 And if that wasn’t enough (which i think it was), the latest Pro 5 IPL models has even more heads.
-You get an additional precision head (they’re both the same so I’m not sure why) and a new wide head.
+You get an additional precision head (so you can keep one for your face) and a new wide head.
 This is slightly larger than the standard, medium-sized head.
-So, it means you can cover large areas like your torso or tops of legs even faster.
-However, I think the Pro 5 and Pro 3 do an excellent job without these additions.
+So, in theory, it means you can cover large areas like your torso or tops of legs even faster.
+But it’s just millimeters bigger so doesn’t make much difference.
+I think the Pro 5 and Pro 3 do an excellent job without these extra heads.

 Maybe Braun felt left out and wanted as many heads as the Philips Lumea Prestige.
 Who knows.